falrux/Skidsploit-MacOS-Executor/README.md

 macos executor made entirely with claude and opiumwares privately leaked source code

-i did not contribute to this i only bought the source code from @JadXV for 167 dollars in USDC
+i did not contribute to this i only bought the source code from @JadXV for 167 USDC

 12 sunc
 on version-08d2b9589bf14135